worthyag/SixLove/draftReport.md

 Though the entities, relationships, and design of the project have been showcased, the app's structure in terms of pages has yet to be addressed.

-The SixLove app will have the following pages:
+The SixLove app will have the following main pages:

 - Profile page
   - This displays the users posts, and biography.